 At Darin’s Naturals we constantly receive questions about what to eat and what not to eat.
+Eating healthy on the road can be a challenge.
 Once you begin to listen to yourself and trust that you already know what the body requires, the challenge becomes finding foods that are both accessible and practical.
 A variety of factors can complicate this matter, including the issue of what to eat while traveling.
 Away from the comfort of your home kitchen, which you have so lovingly filled with delicious, healthy ingredients and treats, you may sometimes find yourself with limited options.

-We would like to offer some suggestions for the hungry traveler.
+We would like to offer some suggestions for the hungry traveler and eating healthy on the road.
 Beginning with transportation, it is best not to leave yourself at the mercy of airplane meals or roadside food services.
 Perhaps treating yourself to a filling meal, whether at home or at an eatery you visit frequently, is a good way of staying full for the first leg of your travels.
 For example, Darin often picks up a veggie burrito in town to satisfy his hunger before a long plane trip.
-He also packs a laptop sized case with a variety of products.
+He also packs a laptop sized case with a variety of food products.

-The list of things to pack may look something like this:
+The list of things to pack for eating healthy on the road may look something like this:

 Vegan Protein Powder

 Himalayan Salts To Add To Filtered Water

 Water Filter That Can Be Hooked Up To A Faucet (Filters can be found in camping stores.)